sagemath/sagewiki_to_gh-2022-10-10/Days9Projects.md

         1. No two adjacent edges have the same color.
         2. Our coloring splits the set of edges of K_n into color classes; we require that every class has at least two members.
         3. The coloring is minimal by inclusion.
 That is, if we delete any subset of vertices  of K_n (and any adjacent edges), then property 2 is violated - there will be at least one color class with one member.
+ * ''Adrian Belshaw'': '''Unimodular Polynomials.'''
+Using Sage to draw unimodualr polynomials on the unit circle in the complex plane.